Wyver-Solutions/wyver-solutions/_posts/2015-12-05-service-architecture-corporate-learning.md

 alt: Architectural blueprint
 img-credit: <a href="https://pixabay.com/en/blueprint-ruler-architecture-964630" target="_blank">Pixabay</a>
 ---
 The modern corporate learning environment is diverse and complex.
-As well as the "traditional" face-to-face courses, there is a whole range of different learning methodologies to be supported.
+As well as the &lsquo;traditional&rsquo; face-to-face courses, there is a whole range of different learning methodologies to be supported.

 When designing a technology architecture to underpin this environment, I would recommend building on a few, key learning design principles (see references below):